fermyon/workshops/wasm-and-containers/workshop/03-local-dev-setup-containers-wasm.md

 ## Makefile with Docker compose

 We want to run the following as part of our application:

-1. A Spin application storing data in a KeyValue store
+1. A Spin application storing data in a Key Value store
-2. A Redis container for our KeyValue store
+2. A Redis container for our Key Value store
 3. [Jaeger](https://www.jaegertracing.io) to pick up distributed tracing across the three tiers in our application

 ### Docker Compose